dtcenter/MET/docs/Users_Guide/config_options.rst

   Prior to MET version 12.0.0, forecast climatological inputs were not supported.
-The observation climatological inputs were used to process threshold types named "SCP" and "CDP".
+The observation climatological inputs were used to process threshold types named SCP and CDP.

-  For backward compatibility, the "SCP" threshold type is processed the same as "SOCP" and "CDP" the same as "OCDP".
+  For backward compatibility, the SCP threshold type is processed the same as SOCP and CDP the same as OCDP.

-  Users are encouraged to replace the deprecated "SCP" and "CDP" threshold types with the updated "SOCP" and "OCDP" types, respectively.
+  Users are encouraged to replace the deprecated SCP and CDP threshold types with the updated SOCP and OCDP types, respectively.

 * Piecewise-Linear Function (currently used only by MODE):